 We had the pleasure of designing everything from the ground up: the brand identity, the whole user experience, marketing material, and the ton of UI elements involved.

 On the famous Øya festival the same year, we recruited a new band of critics and tweaked the concept to include artist tiers, before doing a new round of manager mania.

 In 2020, we expanded the game to include TV shows.
 The Norwegian Eurovision qualifiers (MGP) got their own game mode, where you predicted the winners of each round: first place, best stage performance, critic favourite, most out of tune etc. Perfect for shows like American Idol, The Voice and the like.

 Distilling days of festival fun into an hour of TV intensity required us to rethink the game and its mechanics.
 A balancing act of adding something brand new, while still keeping the core of the game familiar.

 The result was essentially a whole new game that people played in sync with national TV, six Saturdays in a row.
-This new addition made for an even more versatile game, demonstrating the endless potential for different modes and configurations.
+This new addition made for an even more versatile game, demonstrating the vast potential for different modes and configurations.